Best Air Purifiers for Asthma (2026)

 Detailed Reviews

-1. IQAir HealthPro Plus: Best Overall for Asthma
+1. IQAir HealthPro Plus XE: Best Overall for Asthma

 Why it works for asthma: The HyperHEPA filter captures particles down to 0.003 microns, which is 100 times finer than standard True HEPA.
 This is critical for asthma because many of the particles that trigger bronchospasm are smaller than 0.3 microns: combustion byproducts, ultrafine mold fragments, and the smallest allergen proteins.
 The three-stage system includes a microfiber pre-filter, the V5-Cell gas and odor filter (5 lbs of granular activated carbon for VOCs and chemical irritants), and the HyperHEPA final stage.